Optimizing Slow JOIN and GROUP BY Query with COUNT(DISTINCT) in SQLite

 Understanding Performance Discrepancies Between Simple and Joined Aggregation Queries

-.
+The core challenge revolves around optimizing a SQLite query that combines a JOIN operation with a GROUP BY clause and COUNT(DISTINCT).
 While a simple aggregation query executes quickly (90ms), its joined counterpart with similar logic becomes prohibitively slow (>5000ms), despite apparent index usage.
 This discrepancy stems from fundamental differences in how SQLite processes these operations and the limitations of indexing strategies across joined tables.

 Key Mechanism Breakdown